calvinmclean/automated-garden/docs/weather_control.md

 ## Temperature Control

 Temperature control usese the average daily high temperatures for scaling control and will scale watering both up and down based on recent temperatures.
-Units are in degrees Celcius.
+Units are in degrees Celsius.

 In the above example, there is a baseline value of 30C (86F) and range of 10 degrees.
 If the average daily high temperatures in the last 3 days (72h) are >= 40C (104F), watering will be scaled to 1.5 (1h30m).
 If the average daily high is <= 20C (68F), watering is scaled to 0.5 (30m).
 The scaling is proportional between these values.